teckmonster/pickupstrength/_posts/2018-10-11-Beginner-Guide-To-Strength-Training-How-To-Start-Lifting-Weights.markdown

 #### Breathing techniques

-Breathing technique is important in weight training.
+Breathing technique is crucial in weight training.
 We practice breathing to protect our spine.
 Think of your spine, you need to make it fill with air when moving the weights.

-I have wrote an article about diaphragmatic breathing.
+I have written an article about diaphragmatic breathing.
 If it does not click, Kyle from [T Nation][tnation] simplistic explanation is that you can image of one rubber band around your belly and one rubber band around your chest.
 Both rubber bands should expand as you take a breath in.

 A short clip from Mark Rippetoe https://www.youtube.com/watch?v=ECTeHDD_RrM

-> It has to do with an instantous tightling right at the second when the greater force is played.
+> It has to do with an instantaneous tightening right at the second when the greater force is played.
 We are playing force for the whole rep and not for just the duration of a blow.
 We are going to take a big breath, we are going to hold it, we are going squeeze down and up.
 We are going to use that to protect our spine. ~ Mark Rippetoe

 [Valsalva Maneuver][valsalva] :

- My translation is in parenthesis. ()
+ My translation is in parenthesis below.

 * Inhale Before or During the Negative.
 (Unrack, inhale, when ready sip a little more air, brace, squat down)
-* Exhale Against Closed Glottis at Start of the Positive. (brace)
+* Exhale Against Closed Glottis at Start of the Positive. (brace, still holding my breath)
-* Exhale After Sticking Point & Complete the Positive. (brace, squat up until you past the sticking point, then exhale)
+* Exhale After Sticking Point & Complete the Positive. (brace, squat up until you passed the sticking point, then exhale)
 * Repeat

-The next time when you are doing planks or sit on an imaginary chair behind a wall, don't hold for certain time period like 45s, instead count your breaths.
+The next time when you are doing planks or sit on an imaginary chair behind a wall, don't hold for a specific time period like 45s, instead count your breaths.
 This way you get to practice with the breathing techniques.

 #### What is #1 lifting exercise you should start